Mrutyunjaya541/subscriptionapp/README.md

   -- python manage.py runserver

  Here I'm integrating Razorpay for accepting payment from the user.
-  Here you found 2 urls for payment profile one for starting payment. and another one for handling the payment.
+  Here you find 2 urls for payment profile one for starting payment. and another one for handling the payment.